Recommend Bundles, Kits & Routines to Raise AOV¶

 Recommend a routine with multiple slots¶

 A results page can show several recommendations at once, each in its own slot.
 For a skincare brand that means cleanser + serum + moisturizer; for coffee it means grinder + beans + filters.
+Build the set so it sells itself:

 This reframes the purchase from "a product" to "a complete solution," which naturally raises the order value.